josiahbryan/yass-orm/README.md

 * 2022-07-10
 	* Changed calls from `path.join` to `path.resolve` to support relative links and other use-cases
 	* Changed UUID Primary Key definitions to be `char(36) CHARACTER SET utf8mb4 COLLATE utf8mb4_bin` in order to force case-sensitive matches
+	* Updated sync-to-db to support a new schema prop, `collation` and properly sync that to MariaDB when changed
 * 2022-05-27
 	* Added support for a special `nonce` field - when `nonce` is present on a schema, it is enforced in the `DatabaseObject`'s `patch` method - the nonce given in the patch (or stored in memory) MUST equal the `nonce` stored on disk (explicit `SELECT` is done for the `nonce` before patching to compare).
 If not equal (`===`), then an `Error` is thrown with the `.code` prop on the error set to `ERR_NONCE`.
 The caller is expected to `get` a new copy from disk and apply the patch again, or verify with user, or any other domain-specific steps desired.
 * 2022-04-24